-Below are the proposed developments submitted to the Planning Department during the week of Nov.
-27, 2017:
+Below are proposed developments submitted to the Planning Department during the week of Feb.
+5, 2018:

 The Oakland Conduit received this communication from the City of Oakland:

 Today, we hear from two local construction workers on what a citywide project labor agreement would mean for women and people of color within the city.

 In our last Survey Monkey poll, we asked you: “Are you planning to move away from Oakland in 2018?
 If not, do you know someone who is?
 Why are you/they moving?”

 Below are the top Oakland development stories for the week of Jan.
 29, 2018:

 The City of Oakland is relaunching its “community engagement” process for a new Downtown Specific Plan that will govern development from Jack London Square through Uptown, from I-980 to the lake.
 Next week’s public meetings will focus on how development strategies and policies in a new Downtown Specific Plan can address, rather than worsen, Oakland’s racial disparities.